isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BSMA.md

 <p>No, as the meetings and mediations are private and confidential and ‘Without
 Prejudice’.
 Any minutes recorded by Strata Titles Boards are for its internal use only.</p>
-<p><strong>Q15: What section(s) of the BMSMA applies to my application case?</strong>
+<p><strong>Q15: What section(s) of the BSMA applies to my application case?</strong>
 </p>
 <p>The Strata Titles Boards is a quasi-judicial tribunal and we are unable
 to provide legal service.
-You should refer to the guide in your application form listing out sections of the BMSMA applicable and relevant to your application to the Strata Titles Boards.</p>
+You should refer to the guide in your application form listing out sections of the BSMA applicable and relevant to your application to the Strata Titles Boards.</p>
 <p>Generally, if you wish to seek orders for any one (or more) of the following
-items, you may wish to refer to the following section(s) of the BMSMA as stated in the table below:-</p>
+items, you may wish to refer to the following section(s) of the BSMA as stated in the table below:-</p>
 <table style="minWidth: 75px">
 <colgroup>